 Laying the Foundation….
 Twice

-Where do we begin in our theology?
+Where do we begin our theology?
 The answer may seem obvious: We begin with God.
 Theology, after all, is talking about God; that’s literally what the word means.
-But things get a little more complicated when we get around to developing . . .
+But things get a little more complicated when we get around to developing a . . .
 Continue reading →

 Reminder: Wikipedia Is Not A Reliable Resource.
 It is Just Another Social Media Platform